 Let's start by getting your meal planning process in order.
 First, if you have paper recipes, pull them out and place them on the counter.
 If you use an app like Yummly, you can pick the recipes and assign cooking reminder times, and the app will let you know to start cooking.
 Cool, right?

 If you are looking for some meal planning apps, you can check out these posts below.

 If you choose to have cookbooks, you can also use sticky notes in cookbooks to mark the recipe pages that you want to make for each night.
-You can easily label each sticky note the days of the week, so you know which day you want to cook the meal.
+You can easily label each sticky note with the days of the week to know which day you want to cook the meal.

 Now, on Sunday, it is time to decide and schedule 3-4 weeknight meals.
 Take into account if they are larger meals.
 If they are, you can use them for leftovers the next day, or you can transform them into another meal.